-Bachelor of Communication (Public Relations)
+Bachelor of Professional Communication

-Bachelor of Communication (Public Relations)
+Bachelor of Professional Communication

 UNDERGRADUATE